swan-of-bodom/vimix-solidity/README.md

 **Important**: Due to the way ALE works with Solc, it requires for .sol files to be saved BEFORE linting/compiling errors.
 To fix this, the ftplugin has an auto command which writes the file as you modify.
 This only enables it for solidity files.

-## Requirements

-* [Hardhat](https://hardhat.org/) - To compile the whole project.
-The reason to use hardhat's compiler here is to be able to compile the whole project and not just the file with solc.
-Uses the quickfix buftype.
-* [Solc-Select](https://github.com/crytic/solc-select) - Solc version manager to change according to each project.
-Since ALE uses the solc executable it will adjust to whichever solc-select version you are using and which pragma you declare.
-Uses Location List buffer.
-* [ALE](https://github.com/dense-analysis/ale/) - For linting at runtime with solhint and solc.
-Uses Location List buffer.

 ## Installation